HomeToyota

 Premium XLE trim

 The Toyota Corolla XLE is an upscale hybrid that retains an affordable price tag.
-Features include a power moonroof, SofTex heated front seats, a digital gauge cluster, a 10.5-inch touchscreen, and blind-spot monitoring.
+Features include a power moonroof, SofTex heated front seats, a 12.3-inch digital gauge cluster, a 10.5-inch touchscreen, and blind-spot monitoring.

-The Toyota Corolla Hybrid’s gas-electric powertrain includes a 1.8-liter 4-cylinder engine and is rated at 138 horsepower and 105 lb-ft of torque.
+The Toyota Corolla Hybrid’s gas-electric powertrain includes a 1.8-liter 4-cylinder engine and is rated at 138 hp and 105 lb-ft of torque.
 Output is sent to the front or all four wheels via an automatic transmission of the continuously variable variety.
 The Corolla Hybrid’s output is nearly the same as the Hyundai Elantra Hybrid’s and less than that of the Honda Civic Hybrid.

 Those power and torque ratings are quite a bit lower than what you get with the non-hybrid Corolla.
 The argument for the hybrid over the regular Corolla is much better fuel economy, plus the all-wheel-drive option.